 Equipment: Measuring spoon, Jar lids, and Mixing bowl

 - Mix equal portions of baking soda and confectioners’ sugar in a mixing bowl.
-Confectioners sugar is used because ants cannot differentiate it from the baking soda.
+Confectioners’ sugar is used because ants cannot differentiate it from baking soda.
 If you use regular sugar, ants will eat sugar and leave baking soda.

 - Put the mixture in several jar lids and place them in strategic places in the house.
 Place the bait at the cracks they use to access your house and common meeting points.

-- Sprinkle the bait in narrow cracks such as along base board.
+- Sprinkle the bait in narrow cracks such as along the baseboard.

 - Wipe out the mess in your house after the ants have died.